DigitalRevolution/planetrain/README.md

 For more information about mongorestore, see: https://docs.mongodb.com/manual/reference/program/mongorestore/

+If no default port is set in your environment, this app will run on 3333 by default.

+To run the build process:

+`gulp`

+To launch the app:

+`npm start`

 ## API Reference

 This project includes two public API endpoints.
 These endpoints each return JSON objects which include stopnames and a multidimensional arrays of stoptimes for individual trips.